JerseyTome Research Team

 - It's a championship jersey.
 Shaq won his fourth ring in Miami.
 Championship provenance is championship provenance.

-- Wade's rising legacy elevates it.
-As Dwyane Wade's career is reassessed (three championships, Finals MVP, cultural icon), the 2006 partnership gains retroactive significance.
+- Wade's rising legacy adds context.
+As Dwyane Wade's career is reassessed (three championships, Finals MVP, cultural icon), the 2006 partnership carries retroactive significance.

-- Low collector attention = opportunity.
+- Lower collector attention.
 Most Shaq collectors focus on Orlando or Lakers.
-Heat-era pieces get overlooked — less demand means lower current prices.
+Heat-era pieces receive less demand, which is reflected in current pricing.

 Black vs. White vs. Red